Mansi242401/Portfolio/sql_queries_with_results2c.md

 cross apply STRING_SPLIT(toppings,  ',')
 ),
 ingr AS
--- Joining temporary table with pizza_names table to get the pizza_names and then with pizza_toppings table to get the names of the toppings
+-- Joining temporary table with pizza_names table to get the pizza_names and then with pizza_toppings table to get the names of the toppings and creating another temporary table
 (SELECT
 pn.pizza_name as p_name,
 CAST(pt.topping_name AS nvarchar(32)) as t_name